What is Genetic Cancer Screening?

-Some patients have concerns that results from genetic cancer testing can make it difficult to gain health insurance or certain types of employment in the future.
+Some patients have concerns that results from genetic cancer screening can make it difficult to gain health insurance or certain types of employment in the future.
 The US Genetic Information Nondiscrimination Act (GINA) prohibits this type of discrimination by employers and health insurance providers in certain situations.
 In addition, some states have laws addressing genetic discrimination.
 For more information regarding this issue, you may refer to ginahelp.org.

 Schedule an Appointment

 If you’re interested in cancer genetic counseling and screening in New York state, schedule an appointment at Carnegie Women’s Health.
 Contact our New York, NY offices by calling (315) 628-7063 or request your appointment online.